Fresh mint tea is easy to make at home! There's no need to use tea bags. Simply pour hot water over fresh mint leaves and steep for a few minutes.

 Serving Suggestions

 As shown in the photo below, I usually serve this tea as an afternoon pick-me-up with a few squares of dark chocolate or Lindor truffles.
-It's also excellent with these almond flour cookies.
+It's also great with almond flour cookies or almond flour cake.

 Storing Leftovers

-To keep leftovers, strain the tea to ensure no mint leaves are left.
-Place it in a pitcher or a jar and cover.
+To keep leftovers, strain the tea to remove the mint leaves, place it in a pitcher or a jar, and cover.
 You can keep it in the fridge for up to a week.
 Serve it iced or heat it on the stovetop or (carefully) in the microwave.

 Recipe Card